Prinzhorn/jquery-inlog/README.md

 	* map
 	* find more functions in need of special treatments
 * ~~Do the same for Sizzle (jQuery.find)~~
-	* Add an option to enable Sizzle debugging
+	* Add an option to enable Sizzle debugging (really needed?)
 * ~~Output nested calls nested with console.group(), e.g.: fadeOut() calls animate() which calls queue()~~
 	* ~~Right now, the output for nested calls is in "wrong" order (inner most first)~~